huyle73/SE05-Nhom23/README.md

  python load_data_raw.py
 ```

-*** The result of running this file is the intents file that have format like this:
+*** The result of running the above file is that the intents file has the following format:
 ```
 {
     "intents": [